ulixee/platform/cli/docs/Overview/Deployment.md

 ### ES Modules vs CommonJS

 The packager can process ES Modules or CommonJS.
-It will output a commonjs file so that Ulixee Server can import it on a server.
-The server will run your Databox in an isolated Sandbox for each run.
+It will output a commonjs file so that Ulixee Miner can import it on the remote machine.
+The Miner will run your Databox in an isolated Sandbox for each run.
 No memory or variables are shared between runs.
 ES Modules will result in more compact deployments by tree-shaking unneeded code.

 ### Versioning

 Every version of your script is hashed using a SHA3 256 algorithm, and encoded using Bech32m (a standard formalized by the Bitcoin working group to create file and url-safe base32 hash encodings).

 When you package up a new version of your Databox, it will maintain a list of the sequence of versions.
-Anytime your Databox is used on a Core Server, it will return the latest version hash.
+Anytime your Databox is used on a Miner, it will return the latest version hash.
 This helps inform users of your Databox when they're using an out-of-date version.

-If you ever get out of sync with the versions that are on your server, you have two options.
+If you ever get out of sync with the versions that are on your Miner, you have two options.

 1. Clear or add an empty `linkedVersions` field to a [manifest]{#manifest} file.
-2. You'll also be prompted to link the server version history when you try to upload an out of date script.
+2. You'll also be prompted to link the Miner version history when you try to upload an out of date script.
 3. You can also choose the CLI prompts to start a new version history.

 ## Manifest {#manifest}

 When you package a Databox, a Manifest is created with the following properties:

 - versionHash `string`.
-The unique "hash" of your Databox, used to version your script and refer to it in queries to remote Servers.
+The unique "hash" of your Databox, used to version your script and refer to it in queries to remote Miners.
 It includes all properties of the manifest excluding the versionHash.
 Hashing uses Sha3-256 encoded in a base32 format called bech32m.
 - versionTimestamp `number`.
 A unix timestamp when a version was created.
 - scriptHash `string`.
 A Sha3-256 hash of the rolled-up script.
 The encoding uses a base32 format called Bech32m so that it's file-path friendly.
 - linkedVersions `{ versionHash: string, versionTimestamp: number }[]`.
 The history of linked versions with newest first.
 NOTE: this will be automatically maintained by the packager.
 - scriptEntrypoint `string`.
 The relative path to your file (from the closest package.json).
 - coreVersion `string`.
 The version of the Databox module.
-Your script will be checked for compatibility with the Server npm modules before it runs.
+Your script will be checked for compatibility with the Miner npm modules before it runs.
 - corePlugins `string`.
 An object containing a list of npm packages/versions that are core Databox plugins.
 - paymentAddress `string`.
 Optional address to use with the Ulixee Sidechain for payments.
 - pricePerQuery `number`.
 Optional price per query (in Ulixee Sidechain microgons - 1 microgon = ~1/1,000,000 of a dollar).